 2nd release labels

-A copy was sold on Ebay in 2016 as a previously unknown label variant of the second release - it included trademark info (so must have been late 1971 or later) but side 1 had 3 tracks listed above the A&M logo, 2 tracks below.
+This seems to be a variant of the second release - it included trademark info (so must have been late 1971 or later) but side 1 had 3 tracks listed above the A&M logo, 2 tracks below.
 The first release and normal pressing of the second release both have 2 above and 3 below.
 The label typography is subtly different as well: all the releases on the brown label used a bold font for the album title, band name, catalogue number and "STEREO".
 This uses a lighter font more common in later times - see eg. By Choice, though of course that was a silver label release.
 The line spacing on the right hand block below "STERERO" is different too.
 Cover is the same as the 2nd release.

 Silver label reissue labels

 Some copies seem to have been stickered as promos.

 Silver label reissue variant (*)